theintern/intern-examples/README.md

 ----

+### Dojo Application

+See `dojo-example` folder and the associated README.
+This example showcases both unit tests and functional tests that work locally and remotely via Sauce Labs.
+It is based on the [TodoMVC Dojo Example](http://todomvc.com/architecture-examples/dojo/).

 ### Using Intern with Grunt

 Grunt support is built into Intern, all you have to do is include the task in your Gruntfile using